 In this lab, we explore the magnitude of the warming that took place during the PETM based on proxy data.
-We compare PETM temperatures with current temperatures as well as warming predicted for the year 2100.
-We will look at Mg/Ca, oxygen isotope and TEX-86 proxy temperatures from a number of cores of marine PETM sediments drilled in the oceans and on land, as well as margin analysis of leaves from land sections, to determine the temperature change.
+We compare PETM temperatures with current temperatures.
+We will look at Mg/Ca, oxygen isotope, and TEX-86 proxy temperatures from a number of cores of marine PETM sediments drilled in the oceans and on land, as well as margin analysis of leaves from land sections, to determine the temperature change.
 If you have not read the relevant material on proxies and the PETM in this module, please go back and do this before you begin the lab.

-- To get comfortable with Google Earth, especially turning maps on and off.
+- To get comfortable with Google Earth software, especially turning maps on and off.

 Files to Download

-Load the PETM Data.kmz file and the PETM Paleogeography.kmz file into Google Earth.
+Load the PETM Data.kmz file into Google Earth.
 The map shows continental positions and the extent of the ocean during the PETM.
 The red markers show the site positions that you will use for this lab.
-If you click on them you will get several pieces of information: (1) the proxy used to determine temperature; (2) the temperature just before the PETM (pre-event) and (3) the PETM temperature.
+If you click on them, you will get several pieces of information: (1) the proxy used to determine temperature; (2) the temperature just before the PETM (pre-event) and (3) the PETM temperature.
 I recommend you make a table similar to the example below, that shows all of the data, as well as your calculated temperature change.

 |Site Positions||Proxy||Pre-event Temperature||PETM Temperature||Temperature Change|

 After you have made the table from the data that you collected and feel comfortable comparing the data with temperatures read from the temperature kmz maps, please answer the practice questions below.
-Once you feel good about your answers, go to Lab 1 in Module 1 in Canvas.
-There will be two labs available to you, Lab 1 Practice and Lab 1 Graded.
+Once you feel good about your answers, go to Lab 1 in Module 1.
+There will be two labs available to you, Lab 1 Submission (Practice) and Lab 1 Submission (Graded).
 You will have a chance to answer practice questions and get the correct answers before taking the Lab 1 Graded questions for credit.
 Please make sure you fully understand the practice questions before you start the graded questions for credit.
 You may want to review some of the content in Module 1 to help prepare.
 Keep in mind that you will only get one chance to complete the graded labs.

 - What is the temperature increase at Bass River during the PETM (give your answer in degrees centigrade)?